mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-03-visitor-pattern/item.md

 You don't know it yet, because you haven't finished this article, but the grammar will rule everything.
 The parser mimics the grammar, and the compiler and interpreter will be built around the parser, so the grammar is the one thing that will influence everything else.

-So, in a sense, knowing how to modify the grammar to add new features to the language will be key.
+So, in a sense, knowing how to modify the grammar to add new features to the language will be _the key thing_ to understand.
-The more we work with the grammar, the better you'll become at this.
+The more we work with the grammar, the better you'll get at this.
-For now, I'll try to give you a tip.
+For now, I'll leave you with some thoughts.

 We could've written the previous grammar as such: